SoSly/minecraft/README.md

 | **Mob Griefing** | Disabled | **Assigned Memory** | 3 GB

+#### Texture Packs
+We are using the Conquest Reforged texture pack, which accompanies the mod of the same name.
+It is a very beautiful medieval texture pack, although it does not have textures for every mod we play with, which sometimes causes some minor appearance issues..
+Unfortunately, the mod cannot be used without the texture pack, and so playing on this server requires the use of that texture pack.

 ## Installation Instructions
 1. Install [MultiMC](https://multimc.org/).
 2. Download the latest version of this modpack from the [releases]() section of this site.